Introduction

 The board of commissioners oversaw construction of the Senate wing which was completed in 1800.
 All that time, Thornton plotted to undo Hallet's "wilful errors."
 Then he frustrated and helped fire George Hadfield a trained English architect who built all but the foundation and roof of the North Wing.
 Finally, he tried to fire James Hoban, a trained Irish architect who designed and built the President's house and finished the roof of the Capitol's North Wing.
 In 1795, George Washington described the plan as "no body's, but a compound of every body's....”(4) Thornton got rid of other bodies, but there is no evidence that changed Washington's opinion.
 In 1798, Thornton claimed that he restored his design and made all working drawings necessary for its completion.
 He tried in vain to get the then former president and his fellow commissioners to endorse his claims.

-By 1797, Thornton did once again draw the East Elevation and claimed it and a floor plan were his original designs.
-Between 1794 and 1801, Jefferson had little contact with Thornton and no official power over the federal city and its public buildings.
-Upon becoming president, he accepted Thornton elevation and floor plan as the operative design of the Capitol.
-Then in 1801, Commissioner Thornton organized the design and construction of a temporary chamber for the House of Representatives that was also to serve as the permanent basement of the South Wing.
+By 1797, Thornton once again draw the East Elevation and claimed that it and a floor plan were his original designs.
+After resigning from Washington's cabinet at the end of 1793, Jefferson had little contact with Thornton and no official power over the federal city and its public buildings.
+Upon becoming president in 1801, he accepted Thornton elevation and floor plan as the operative design of the Capitol.
+In the summer of 1801, Commissioner Thornton organized the design and construction of a temporary chamber for the House of Representatives that was also to serve as the permanent basement of the South Wing.
 Within a year, it needed buttressing to prevent its collapse.
 Then Jefferson hired Benjamin Latrobe to build the South Wing.
-He agreed to build Thornton's design but soon convinced the president that it could not be done and effectively ended any power Thornton had over the design of the Capitol.
-He seemed to take that setback in stride.
-Thanks to his friend Madison hiring him to process patent applications, Thornton used his position to try to prove and profit from his claim that he invented the steamboat in 1789.
+He agreed to build Thornton's design but soon convinced the president that it could not be done.
+Then Latrobe's critique of Thornton's design in letters to congressional committees prompted Thornton to publicly attack yet another trained architect.
+Jefferson and Madison supported Latrobe, and that effectively ended any power Thornton had over the design of the Capitol.

 Then in the 1880s, a restoration architect discovered the house called the Octagon that had an oval front room that faced the angled intersection of New York Avenue and 18th Street NW.
 At that time, it served as a boarding school, but Glenn Brown fell in love with the house, and with its original owner Col. John Tayloe III.